-If a fighter does effectively and powerfully land an offensive or counter strike of the body kick to the bare ribs of an opponent, this type of attack scores big in Muay Thai.
+If a fighter does effectively and powerfully land an offensive or counter strike of the body kick to the bare ribs of an opponent, it scores big in Muay Thai.

-Here are some simple tips for the Muay Thai body kick that will help you to start perfecting the strike.
-Other factors in executing the body kick like balance, speed, timing, etc. will be addressed in future videos.
-Thanks for watching! 🙂
+Other factors in executing the Muay Thai body kick like balance, speed, timing, etc. will be addressed in future videos.